venysssssssssss/AwsOverview/AWS CloudWatch.md

 - CloudTrail based on filter.
 - Route53: Log DNS queries.

-# 7. CloudWatch Logs Metric Filter and Insights
+# 7. Logs Metric Filter and Insights

 - CloudWatch Logs can use filter expressions:
   - For example, find a specific IP inside of a log.